NaturalNode/natural/README.md

     var natural = require('natural'),
     	classifier = new natural.BayesClassifier();

+    // you can train the classifier on sample text. it will use reasonable
-    classifier.train([{classification: 'buy', text: "i am long qqqq"}, {classification: 'buy', text: "buy the q's"},
+    // defaults to tokenize and stem the text. classifier.train([{classification: 'buy', text: "i am long qqqq"}, {classification: 'buy', text: "buy the q's"},
                   {classification: 'sell', text: "short gold"},